victorpoughon/torchlensmaker/roadmap.md

 4. Factor shape.collide() default impl in BaseShape Surface provides override to add transform

-add debug option to see number of rays at each stage
+add debug option to see number of rays at each stage, aperture of beam at each stage custom execution context instead of nn.Sequential, to provide full output of data at each stage, and remove need for data.previous chain, and for forwark hooks

 ## Aperture